lugin-dev/truescrollbar/README.md

 TrueScrollBar - light weight cusotm scrollbar lib (min.css + min.js ~ **7kB**)

-> The library does not remove the native scroll.
+- The library does not remove the native scroll.
 She hides it.
-> **Appearance is easy to customize with CSS**
+- Appearance is easy to customize with CSS
+- Browser support IE11+

+---

 ![alt text](./assets/tsb-screen.png "Screen")